 Hello January!
 It’s the start of the New Year and the dead of winter.
 When I think of January gross motor and fine motor planning I think of all things snow and cold as well as a fresh start with the New Year upon us.
 I like to break January gross motor and fine motor planning down into different themes for each week.

 Having themes can make motor time fun as well as easier for you to set up.
 Breaking them down in weeks can add some order and some of the themes can even overlap a bit like the winter theme and arctic theme.
 There is no hard and fast rule about how many activities need to be done.
 The January motor planning ideas are aimed to make your planning easier.
 Be sure to read the full posts about each theme for even more detail and ideas!

 Week 1 – January Gross Motor Planning – Fitness

 The new year brings a lot of resolutions.
 For adults, this can often center around fitness.
 The first week back after the break is a perfect time to work on fitness with the kids and resolutions to move their bodies!

 It’s also an awesome time to start a movement chart (get this free printable in the freebie library) to encourage movement.
 This is a good starting point.

-There is also the option to get more in depth movement charts from Pink Oatmeal.
-There is a real kids version and clip art version.
+There is also the option to get printables to use with your charts from Pink Oatmeal.
 These give you even more moves to work on, complete with movement charts.
 The movement charts are a great way of individually or as a group charting all the different ways you move your body!

 Maybe your new year resolution is to run a mile, 5k, 10K or marathon?
 This is a time to set up some fun fitness goals with the kids.
 Check out this fun idea on how to incorporate marathons 0r maybe its a goal of 1 mile or a 5k into the school day.
 No, it’s not about actually training for these just achieving a distance over time.